ConradKleykamp/Wine-Quality/README.md

-# Wine Quality Prediction using Machine Learning
+# Wine Quality Prediction using Supervised Learning

 This project was completed as part of CU Boulder's MS Data Science program.